 We also found that only 14.9 percent of respondents that have one or more learning technology platforms in place reported always using the data they collect in their learning technology platforms to make decisions about the current and future educational products and services they offer.
 Again, technology can greatly enhance capacity, but it is not being used for this purpose to the extent it could be.

 [12:57] – In many instances organizations simply need to increase staff and since that isn’t always possible, below are some recommendations that do not require hiring—and most of them don’t even require spending money:

-- Understand where you are – this is why we provide the Learning Business Maturity Model assessment.
+- Understand where you are – This is why we provide the Learning Business Maturity Model assessment – you have to know where you are is you want to build capacity in the right way to get to where you want to be.
 Use the assessment, but also make sure that you considering capacity carefully as you review and refine your strategy each year.
 What are the new opportunities and challenges arising for which you will need additional or different capacity?
 Where do you need less capacity than in the past?
 Are there opportunities for shifting resources?

 - Adopt a growth mindset – We have Carol Dweck in mind when saying this—she is focused mainly on individuals – and that is important – but we have realized over the years that there is also an organizational mindset.
 What’s yours?
 Do you believe you are capable of growth and improvement?
 To the extent that you aren’t seeing a growth mindset, take steps to promote it—just making people aware of a fixed vs. growth mindset makes them much more likely to embrace the growth mindset.

 See our related episode, Maximizing Learning with Mindset.